 I’ve never had problems with the packaging of the meat itself.
 I throw it all in the freezer immediately.
 Or, I thaw it and either make it into a fresh meal or make it into one of our freezer meals.
 (Yes, it’s safe to thaw meat, prepare it for a freezer meal, and then refreeze it.
 Just don’t leave it thawed for long if you plan to do that.)

 If you want to cancel your subscription or pause it, you can easily do so at any time.
 No need to call or email them.
-You can just go into your account and cancel.
-I’ve done it before myself and had no problem.
+You can just go into your account and cancel (or pause for a time being).

-I’ve really enjoyed ButcherBox over the years.
-I get a box every other month and use it to fill my freezer with the healthy meats that I have a harder time finding in my area.
+I’ve really enjoyed getting this meat subscription box over the years.
+My blogging partner, Polly, and I get a box to split every month and use it to fill our freezers with the healthy meats that we have a harder time finding in our area.
 It feels like Christmas when it arrives!

-If you’re looking for a ButcherBox discount code, be sure to head here to see the latest and greatest deal!
+If you’re looking for a ButcherBox promo code or bonus, be sure to head here to see the latest and greatest deal!

 More Honest Reviews You Might Like

 If you liked our honest ButcherBox review, check out these other reviews of some of our favorite products.

 SmoothieBox Review – Frozen smoothie packs delivered to your door.

 Wildgrain Review – Bake-from-frozen, artisan pastries, breads, pastas, and more.

 Nutr Review – A cool little machine that I use to make fresh almond milk.